 Cars that have been classified by the government as “lemons” have defects that result in significant safety and performance issues.
 Most of the issues are difficult and costly to fix, rendering the car useless.
 Such issues are more pronounced when it comes to used and salvage vehicles, as they often have some damage.
-Buying a lemon can lead to repairs and a lot of other expenses, with a low probability of resurrecting the vehicle, making it a bad investment.
+In this way, buying a lemon can lead to repairs and a lot of other expenses, with a low probability of resurrecting the vehicle, making it a bad investment.
 To help avoid throwing your money down the drain, this post discusses six ways to spot a lemon, including a VIN number check.
 Take a look.

 1. Run a VIN Check

 Running a VIN number check discloses the car’s history, odometer readings, ownership history, title history, and if the make/model was classified as a lemon.
-At ClearVin, we help you run detailed VIN check by providing comprehensive car history reports in a matter of seconds.
+At ClearVIN, we help you run detailed VIN check by providing comprehensive car history reports in a matter of seconds.
 To ensure transparency and accuracy, we draw data from established sources, including the National Motor Vehicle Title Information System.